Devskiller/friendly-id/README.md

 * If a FriendlyID has any leading zeros, those leading zeros are ignored - for example, `00cafe` is treated as `cafe`.

-Integrations
---
+##Integrations

 - [Spring Boot integration](#Spring-Boot-integration)
 - [Jackson integration ](#Jackson-integration)

-Spring Boot integration
+###Spring Boot integration

----
-1. The FriendlyID library includes a Spring configuration to make it easy to add shorter IDs to an application.
+The FriendlyID library includes a Spring configuration to make it easy to add shorter IDs to an application.
 With a typical application based on Spring Boot, for your controllers to be able to use FriendlyIDs when communicating with the outside world, just add one new starter dependency as follows:

 ```xml
 <dependency>